jishnub/SphericalHarmonicArrays.jl/README.md

  0
 ```

-The parent array may be precomputed.
+The parent array may be preallocated.

 ```julia
 julia> v=ones(3);